2018/2019 Scholarships at Montana State

 Other Scholarship Programs

 The Presidential Scholarship is the most prestigious scholarship at Montana State University, in recognition of academic excellence and demonstrated potential for leadership and service.
 Up to twenty such scholarships will be awarded to freshmen entering Montana State University each fall.
 The Presidential Scholarship includes a full tuition waiver and a generous stipend renewable for up to four years.
 Finalists who do not receive the Presidential Scholarship will be considered for the Provost Scholarship, which also provides a full tuition waiver renewable for four years and a stipend.
 Presidential and Provost Scholars automatically receive admission to the Honors College.
-A cumulative GPA of 3.75 and a composite score of 30 on the ACT or 2000 on the SAT (all 3 scores)/new SAT scores of 1410 (2 scores) are the expected norms for applicants.
-The Presidential Scholarship application deadline for fall 2017 awards is 3 P.M.
-Mountain Standard Time, December 2, 2016.
+A cumulative GPA of 3.75 and a composite score of 30 on the ACT or 1390 on the new SAT are the expected norms for applicants.
+The Presidential Scholarship application deadline for fall 2018 awards is 3 P.M.
+Mountain Standard Time, December 1, 2017.
 (Note: The application will be fully on-line.)
 Applicants need to submit their materials by 3 P.M.
-Mountain Standard Time on December 2, 2016.
+Mountain Standard Time on December 1, 2017.
 Supportive materials (2 letters of recommendation, transcripts and the counselor verification need to be submitted online by 3 P.M.
-Mountain Standard Time on December 12, 2016.)
+Mountain Standard Time on December 11, 2017.)

 Your application for the Presidential Scholarship will also serve as an application to the Honors College.